LB-762 and LB-762A - Climate Controller -

 An alternative solution, delivering much faster system functioning, is the connection of LB-762 regulators with the PC-S control computer, with the use of an Ethernet interface.
 The layout of such a connection is shown in Figure 5.
 The external LB-710 thermo hygrometer may be connected to the system via various converters: the LB-480 converter (then, other functions of this versatile hub may be used) or via a simple of the PC-S computer server.

-CO — air consumption ducts; 8…9 — control outputs from the LB-762 regulator (output functions: 8 — CO2 measurement; 9 — external CO2 measurement); ZP — air valves; PS — fresh air (external air CO2LB-480 converter or ; LB-710 — thermo hygrometer for measuring external air parameters; SP — CO2 measuring box (featuring: FO — dewatering filter; PO — air pump and DC — CO2 concentration meter); PC-S — computer controlling functioning of the system (server); ETH — local Ethernet network; MD — modem/router; INT — Internet network; PC-K1 — additional operating station (computer in internal network); PC-K2 — additional operating station (computer with external access, via the Internet).measurement); KO —
+Description of symbols in Figure 5: CO — air consumption ducts; 8…9 — control outputs from the LB-762 regulator (output functions: 8 — CO2 measurement; 9 — external CO2 measurement); ZP — air valves; PS — fresh air (external air CO2LB-480 converter or ; LB-710 — thermo hygrometer for measuring external air parameters; SP — CO2 measuring box (featuring: FO — dewatering filter; PO — air pump and DC — CO2 concentration meter); PC-S — computer controlling functioning of the system (server); ETH — local Ethernet network; MD — modem/router; INT — Internet network; PC-K1 — additional operating station (computer in internal network); PC-K2 — additional operating station (computer with external access, via the Internet); KO - option.

 Output adjustment signals are the results of calculations made in PID adjustment procedures, on the basis of set values and actual measured values of: temperatures, humidity and CO2 concentration.
 For test and start-up purposes it is possible to manually program the values of output signals.
 Control of the executive devices via regulators is carried out smoothly (with the use of proportionally acting servos) or via the simulation of a smooth adjustment, based on the on/of principle with variable coefficient of filling, through supplying the voltage of 230 V / max.
 1 A (heating, cooling, humidification).